RobinBretzke/Programmable-water-meter/README.md

 # Programmable-water-meter

 >[!important]
->CAD files need some major changes.
-Will be updated soon
+>The CAD files require significant updates, which will be completed shortly.

 ## Partlist: